 The Grill on the Corner, Glasgow City Centre

-Me being me, I'd already studied it in great detail.
+Me being me, I'd already studied the menu in great detail.
 I went for the asparagus spears with a duck egg which also came with parma ham salt.
-This was a great start to the meal - the asparagus had a buttery taste that let the natural flavour of the asparagus shine though, and then egg was cooked perfectly for dipping.
+This was a great start to the meal - the asparagus had a buttery taste that let the natural flavour of the asparagus shine through, and then egg was cooked perfectly for dipping.
 I think my favourite thing on the plate was the parma ham salt - as moreish as it sounds!

 Graeme's starter was the crispy calamari with lemon mayonnaise.
 Fresh, crispy, salty and with the perfectly tangy mayonnaise, this was a real treat.
 I liked the side of lime too for a bit of a contrast with the lemon.

 For me, you can't dine somewhere like the Grill on the Corner without going for a steak (unless you're vegetarian, of course).
 I went for the 200g fillet with a side of chips, as well as a side of greens and peas.
 A really delicious, flavoursome steak that was cooked to perfection (medium rare for me).
 Addictive chips to top it all off.

 Graeme went for the burger, for something different.
 100% Wagyu beef with cheese and smoked bacon as extra and served with chips and tomato relish.
 Presented on a soft bun which didn't go mushy part way though.
 A lovely meaty burger made this a juicy treat which is of a high standard compared to other burgers in Glasgow.
 Again, those lovely skin-on chips - what other side goes better with a burger?

 I needed something light and refreshing to finish of my meal, so went for sorbet - standard lemon but hitting all the right flavours for a cleansing finish.

 Graeme went for his standard - chocolate - this time as a torte.
 Rich, smooth and indulgent, that's his preferred way to finish a meal!